OpenframeProject/Openframe/plugins/README.md

-## Plugins!
+### Plugins!

-The frame controller with load files in this directory and include them as plugins to the frame.
+The app will dynamically load modules placed in the `plugins` directory and include them as extensions to the frame controller software.

-Plugins must be modules that export a function which takes two arguments, `socket` and `pubsub`, a reference to socket connection and applicaiton pubsub module, respectively.
+Plugins must be modules that export a function which takes two arguments, `socket` and `pubsub`, references to the socket connection and application pubsub modules, respectively.

 See the `keystrokes.js` plugin as an example: